AuDHD · Founder · Camden · partnerships.community

 The ADHD brain signs us up for more than the Autistic brain can deliver.

 Hire finishers early.
 Build completion into the team structure, not the individual.
-My co-founder Roddy operates as the execution anchor — his role is to make sure my high-level architecture actually meets the ground.
+My co-founder and husband Roddy is the execution anchor — his role is to make sure my high-level architecture actually meets the ground, especially when I can't.

 02